-In March of this year, the Treasury Department along with the Internal Revenue Service made an announcement that allowed for the delay of the federal income tax filing and payment due date.
-This meant that the deadline for filing was extended to July 15, 2020.
+In March of the year 2020, the Treasury Department along with the Internal Revenue Service made an announcement that allowed for the delay of the federal income tax filing and payment due date.
+This meant that the 2020 tax filing deadline was extended to July 15, 2020.

 That simply means that instead of having to file by the regular deadline of April 15th.
 The deadline was extended to July 15th.
 This was due to the economic impact of the worldwide Coronavirus pandemic and the subsequent ordinance for Americans to stay at home to help reduce the chances of spreading the virus.
 The announcement was made because the President declared a Federal emergency.
 Many states followed suit in extending the deadline for filing and paying state income taxes as well.